 Devolpment of the NgymaTech building on Claw Island, funded by the Riddler/Two Face’s robberies.
 This features deleted scenes of Nygma visiting the site and the box press conference.

 Extended scenes involving the Riddler at claw island, talking to Two-Face, reading the paper.

-Deleted scene that features a philosophical conversation between Two Face, Riddler, Sugar and Spice as they take hits from the box.
+Deleted scene that features a philosophical conversation between Two-Face, Riddler, Sugar and Spice as they take hits from the box.

-Extended Wayne Manor raid sequence, featuring Bruce and Chase fighting Two Face and his thugs.
+Extended Wayne Manor raid sequence, featuring Bruce and Chase fighting Two-Face and his thugs.

-Also I knew a guy who worked on the film in post as a P.A. to the editor.
+Also, I knew a guy who worked on the film in post as a P.A. to the editor.
 He mentioned that there was a lot of unused footage of Jim Carrey’s performance in the Batcave scene, hand every take was so different.
 A lot of it was incredibly funny.
-He said that he didn’t understand the final edit of the scene because all the best parts where taken out.
+He said that he didn’t understand the final edit of the scene because all the best parts were taken out.